 Remark 2.
 Exact bounds.
 It may be possible to compute the bounds on the size of the total player sets given in Theorems 1, 2, and 3 in terms of the parameters describing the games.
-A simple bound is obtained in [35]), although under somewhat different assumptions.
+A simple bound is obtained in [35], although under somewhat different assumptions.
 Also, the proofs of that paper, relative to those of this paper, are quite complex.

 Remark 3.
 Absolute or relative sizes?
-It is possible to obtain similar results with bounds on relative sizes of effective coalitions.
-In a finite game with a given number of players, assumptions on absolute sizes and on relative sizes of effective coalitions are equivalent.
-We have chosen to develop our results using bounds on absolute sizes of near-effective coalitions since this seems to reflect typical economic and social situations.
-Examples include: marriage and matching models (see Kelso and Crawford [32] and Roth and Sotomayor [44]); models of economies with shared goods and crowding (see Conley and Wooders [13]) for a survey); and private goods exchange economies (see Mas-Colell [38] and Kaneko and Wooders [29] for example).
+It is possible to obtain similar results with bounds on relative sizes of effective groups.
+In a finite game with a given number of players, assumptions on absolute sizes and on relative sizes of effective groups are equivalent.
+We have chosen to develop our results using bounds on absolute sizes of near-effective groups since this seems to reflect typical economic and social situations.
+Examples include: marriage and matching models (see Kelso and Crawford [32] and Roth and Sotomayor [44]); models of economies with shared goods and crowding (see Conley and Wooders [12]) for a survey); and private goods exchange economies (see Mas-Colell [38] and Kaneko and Wooders [29] for example).
 In fact, assumptions on proportions of economic agents typically occur only when there is a continuum of players, cf. Ostroy [41]).

 Remark 4.
-Limiting gains to coalition formation.
-In the pregame framework several different conditions limiting returns to coalition formation have been used.
-For situations with a fixed distribution of a finite number of player types, Wooders [59], [60] and Shubik and Wooders [54] require per capita boundedness.
-To treat compact metric spaces of player types, Wooders and Zame [67], [68] require boundedness of marginal contributions to coalitions while Wooders [63], [64] requires the less restrictive condition of small group effectiveness.
+Limiting gains to group formation.
+In the pregame framework several different conditions limiting returns to group formation have been used.
+For situations with a fixed distribution of a finite number of player types, Wooders [59], [62] and Shubik and Wooders [54] require per capita boundedness.
+To treat compact metric spaces of player types, Wooders and Zame [70], [71] require boundedness of marginal contributions to groups while Wooders [65], [66] requires the less restrictive condition of small group effectiveness.
 As noted in the introduction, in the context of games derived from pregames, small group effectiveness and per capita boundedness are equivalent.
-In Subsection 3.5, we have shown that in the broader framework of parameterized collections of games both β -effective B-bounded groups and per capita boundedness are required.
+In Subsection 3.5, we have shown that in the broader framework of parameterized collections of games both $\beta$ -effective B-bounded groups and per capita boundedness are required.

 Remark 5.
 Relationships between the Theorems.
-The notions of the ε -core and the ε -remainder core are conceptually independent of each other, while the ε_1 -remainder ε_2 -core combines features of both.
-One may wonder if nonemptiness of the ε_1 -remainder ε_2 -core (Theorem 2) can be deduced from the nonemptiness of the ε -core and the ε -remainder core (Theorems 1 and 3).
-The assumptions required for Theorems 1 and 3, however, are strictly stronger than those for Theorem 2; thus, while a less general nonemptiness result for the ε_1 -remainder core ε_2 -core can be deduced from the other two results, Theorem 2, requiring weaker assumptions, cannot be.
+The notions of the $\varepsilon$ -core and the $\varepsilon$ -remainder core are conceptually independent of each other, while the $\varepsilon_1$ -remainder $\varepsilon_2$ -core combines features of both.
+One may wonder if nonemptiness of the $\varepsilon_1$ -remainder $\varepsilon_2$ -core (Theorem 2) can be deduced from the nonemptiness of the $\varepsilon$ -core and the $\varepsilon$ -remainder core (Theorems 1 and 3).
+The assumptions required for Theorems 1 and 3, however, are strictly stronger than those for Theorem 2; thus, while a less general nonemptiness result for the $\varepsilon_1$ -remainder core $\varepsilon_2$ -core can be deduced from the other two results, Theorem 2, requiring weaker assumptions, cannot be.
 Indeed, none of the Theorems can be deduced from the others.